thuqining/thuqining.github.io/_pages/about.md

 [2025.05] Our regular paper entitled "Sharing energy in wider area: A two-layer energy sharing scheme for massive prosumers" has been accepted by the [Applied Energy](https://www.sciencedirect.com/science/article/abs/pii/S0306261925006981)!

-[2025.05] Our regular paper entitled "Locational Energy Storage Bid Bounds for Facilitating Social Welfare Convergence" has been accepted by the [IEEE Transactions on Energy Markets, Policy and Regulation](https://ieeexplore.ieee.org/abstract/document/11034735)!
+[2025.05] Our regular paper entitled "Understanding cross-market strategic behaviors of prosumers: An equilibrium-driven evolutionary game approach" has been accepted by the [Journal of Cleaner Production](https://www.sciencedirect.com/science/article/abs/pii/S095965262500695X)!

 [2025.03] Honored to receive the 2024 Top5 Outstanding Reviewer Award by the [IEEE Transactions on Smart Grid](../files/TSG_Recognitions.pdf)!